Randy St. Claire

 He is remembered for surrendering what was probably the longest home run ever hit in Montreal.
 On Opening Day of the 1988 season on April 4th, he gave up a blast to Darryl Strawberry of the New York Mets which hit the concrete ring around the roof at Stade Olympique some 200 feet above the right field wall.
 The ball was hit so far and so hard that television cameras were unable to track the flight of the ball, but the huge crowd inside the stadium was awed.

 St. Claire became a minor league pitching coach after retiring.
 He was with the Stockton Ports in 1996-1997.
 He moved to the Montreal Expos organization in 1998, coaching the Cape Fear Crocs.
-He advanced in the minors up to the Ottawa Lynx in 2002.
+He moved up to the Ottawa Lynx from 1999 to 2002.